subdavis/subdavis.github.io/content/posts/2025-12-youtube-album-generator/index.md

 ---
-title: Generate albums from YouTube videos
+title: Generate live albums from YouTube videos with ffmpeg
-date: 2025-01-01
+date: 2025-12-18
-draft: true
+draft: false
-description: I love live albums, but it can be quite difficult to find digital copies.
+description: I love live albums, but it can be difficult to find digital copies.
 ---

 ![navidrome.png](./navidrome.png)